 Find your preferred learning style and use it to your advantage.

-But to really speed up learning, mix and match the learning styles and try to match the learning style with whatever you’re trying to learn.
+To really speed up learning, mix and match the learning styles, and try to match the learning style with whatever you’re trying to learn.

 For example, if you’re trying to learn a new song, you may want to hear it first.
 If you’re trying to figure out some new statistics, it may help to see it mapped out visually.